-Bristol in the world’s top one per cent of universities, new league table reveals
+Bristol ranked in the world's top 50, league table reveals

-The QS World University Rankings 2018 have been released today [8 June], and put the University of Bristol at ninth in the UK and 44th in the world.
+The QS World University Rankings 2018 have ranked the University of Bristol at ninth in the UK and 44th in the world.

 With approximately 26,000 universities across the globe, this puts Bristol in the top one per cent of universities in the world.